patryk-ku/mpris-discord-rpc/README.md

           Displays all available music player names and exits.
 Use to get your player name for -a argument -a, --allowlist-add <Player Name>
           Get status only from given player.
+Use multiple times to add several players -w, --video-players <Player Name>
+          Will use the "watching" activity.
 Use multiple times to add several players --hide-album-name
           Hide album name
   -d, --disable-cache